 In the 1970s, after years of personal and professional experiences as a female in a patriarchal art world, Miriam became profoundly committed to the cause of feminist art.
 In 1971, together with Chicago, she founded and led the nation’s first feminist art program at The California Institute of the Arts, Valencia.
 Chicago and Schapiro team-taught classes for women artists and co-directed Womanhouse (1972), a Feminist Art Program students’ collaborative.
 In this much-publicized environment, an old seventeen-room Hollywood house scheduled for demolition was transformed into rooms whose decoration and furnishing reflected various feminist concerns.
 In collaboration with Sherry Brody, Schapiro contributed The Dollhouse (1972) to the program.
 With its six separate miniature rooms, some filled with fantasy elements, The Dollhouse is one of the best known icons of feminist art.
 In this assemblage, with its stage-like settings of toy furniture, wood, fabric, paint and paper, the only male included is a stuffed fabric nude model for the artist’s studio.
 This room is the most politically significant in the carefully crafted work.
 The use of fabric, which became a major material in the evolution of her mature career, is a symbol to celebrate the anonymous women who worked in their homes doing quilting, cooking, child-raising and interior decorating.
 A merger of irony and artistic skill, this installation ultimately questions female connections and limitations.

-Her development of “femmage,” a conflation of textile arts and painting in which the twentieth-century collage, pioneered by Picasso in 1912, is transformed into an idiom of female empowerment, is designed to boldly confront sexist thought and dignify women.
+Her development of “femmage,” a conflation of textile arts and painting in which the twentieth-century collage, pioneered by Picasso in 1912, is transformed into an idiom of female empowerment, was designed to boldly confront sexist thought and dignify women.
 In the 1970s she recast collage, which she defined as “pictures assembled from assorted materials,” into works which through combined painting and pasted items commemorate hidden, marginalized elements of female domestic culture as practiced for centuries.
 Materials relating to needlework, appliquéing, brocading, clothes making and home decorating are used for their historical value in terms of women’s artistic heritage.
 Sometimes using paper, but primarily large canvases with highly saturated colors of acrylic paint, Schapiro layered patterned fabric swatches into feminist collages.
 She often selected fabrics with floral designs to further accentuate women’s traditional art forms.
 The use of monumental scale and patterned or decorative fabric pieces merged in the “femmage” was a strong response to a patriarchal history of art.

-To use her own term, Schapiro has a “lexicon of imagery” for subjects that further her mission.
+To use her own term, Schapiro had a “lexicon of imagery” for subjects that further her mission.
 Prominent motifs such as the house, the fan and the heart appear frequently in her oeuvre as single themes or in a combination of themes.
-In her “femmages” she has fought the age-old prejudice against craft, usually associated with women and domestic life, with her swatches of fabric collaged onto canvas to form teapots and cups, sentimental stitched handkerchiefs, hearts and flowers, aprons or houses.
+In her “femmages” she fought the age-old prejudice against craft, usually associated with women and domestic life, with her swatches of fabric collaged onto canvas to form teapots and cups, sentimental stitched handkerchiefs, hearts and flowers, aprons or houses.

 The absence of women artists in basic college art history textbooks propelled Schapiro to make a change.
 As a member of the board of the College Art Association she argued for greater recognition of women artists.
 Her series of “collaborations” with female role models in the history of art are ways to bring about awareness of ancestry.
 With her mixed-media approach she assembles a reproduction of a painting by a woman painter such as Mary Cassatt (1844–1926)and surrounds it with a collage of ribbons and fabrics.
 Other artists honored in this series are Frida Kahlo (1907–1954), Elisabeth Vigee-Lebrun (French Neoclassical painter, 1755–1842), Berthe Morisot (French impressionist painter, 1841–1895), and Sonia Delauney.